 That’s probably the opposite of how most of us Westerners normally think of ego, but how many people do you know who aren’t really content and who would make some major change in their life “if only” they could, who fear doing what would make them truly happy (chasing their dreams) – or at least taking a shot at it?
 Most of us if we’re honest.
 Sometimes where we first find resistance, we later find an inability to relent.
 There’s a reason after all why the hundred-mile run is now considered the “marathon”.
 The other side of the ego is a powerful influencer… this intangible thing that exists as the manifestation of our desires .
 When we have a strong desire to challenge ourselves, eventually we’ll find our self toeing a starting line somewhere.
 The Ego: “Oh, so you think you can run 50 miles through the mountains?
 Prove it!”.
-That’s not necessarily a bad thing if it’s a factor of our progression; all things in moderation, but what often begins as a sense of awe (wow, I really can run a marathon!), usually leads to excitement (further runs/races and personal progression), and eventually a feeling of being invincible with a strange urge to prove otherwise.
+That’s not necessarily a bad thing if it’s a factor of our progression; all things in moderation, but what often begins as a sense of awe somehow leads to an urge to prove… something.

 Being More, and More…